milan0827/To-Do-App/README.md

+This is a Single Page Application (SPA) created using Vite and React.
+There are lots of bugs and issues to be fixed in this project.

+Some of the Routes may not work...

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.